natansh/natansh.github.com/_posts/2012-07-27-schonfinkelization.md

 If you look carefully, most of the code is just there to get over the limitation that `arguments` is not an array but an array-like object.
 If `arguments` was an array, the function would've been much simpler, and then it is easier to see the gist of what the `schonfinkelize` function does.

-{% highlight javascript linenos %}
+{% highlight javascript lineanchors %}
 // This is NOT working code.
 It assumes `arguments` is an array.

 function schonfinkelize(fn) {